New York, New York Summary

 - Show Closes: Open ended

-Set in 1946 around V-J Day (Victory over Japan Day) the show follows a jazz saxophonist and a pop singer whose marriage falls apart after their successful careers take them on different upward paths.
+Set in New York City following WW2, the show follows a young musician and a singer whose marriage falls apart after their successful careers take them on different upward paths, but will the spirit of New York City drive the lovers back together?

 New York, New York on Broadway Background